 Wizards of the Coast officially released its new Magic: The Gathering set, Theros: Beyond Death, on Jan.
-24, and within the set are several singles that players can cash in for a quick buck.
+24. The set features several singles that players can cash in for a quick buck.

-With the launch of Theros: Beyond Death (THB), booster packs, and box sets are available for sale.
+With the launch of Theros: Beyond Death (THB), booster packs and box sets are available for sale.
 And so are singles, with a mix of gods, titans, and planeswalkers rounding out the top cards worth money.
-But the prices of THB are still fluctuating as the metagame continues to establish itself.
+Prices of certain THB cards have soared following the Magic World Championship, while others have taken severe hits.

 Uro, Titan of Nature’s Wrath

 Sliding perfectly into most Simic builds, Uro, Titan of Nature’s Wrath has become one of the most played cards in MTG Arena since the release of THB.
 And since the first week of February, it’s drastically risen in value.
 Priced at around $42, the Elder Giant continues to increase daily and may reach a price point recently seen by Oko, Thief of Crowns prior to its ban in multiple Magic formats.

 Titans are on the rise, with Kroxa, Titan of Death’s Hunger climbing over 100 percent in value within the past week.
 Priced at around $20, Kroxa spiked around Feb.
 23, once valued at just under $10.
 At one time, it was only worth a few bucks.
 But with upcoming Players Tour tournaments featuring Modern and Pioneer, Kroxa could climb even higher.